Soofmaax/BM-Valocations/SECURITY.md

 - Please do not open public issues for security problems.
 - Report privately via email: security@bm-valocations.com (placeholder)
+  - TODO: Update this address to your agency domain (e.g., security@your-agency.tld).
   - Include steps to reproduce, affected files/versions, and potential impact.
   - We aim to acknowledge within 5 business days.